ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 that the querying module can use to set up values for the module.
 The third string, if present, can supply parameters to the calling module that can be parsed and used to further modify values.

 An entry is ended with a  forward slash (/) as the final character in a row.
-Comments can be inserted in the field table by having a hash symbol (#) as the first character in the line.
+Comments can be inserted in the field table by adding a hash symbol (#) as the first character in the line.

 Below is an example of a field table entry for the tracer called ``"sphum"``: